White Hills Ski Resort: Living up to its nameBy Newfoundland & Labrador

 White Hills Ski Resort is well named.
 Each year its 55 acres of rolling terrain are covered in a perfect white blanket that's just waiting to be turned to powder.
-Here you can zip down hills ranging from beginner to expert or glide across 40 kilometers of trails immaculately groomed for cross-country skiing and snowshoeing.
+Here you can zip down hills ranging from beginner to expert.
+Next door at the Clarenville Nordic Ski Club you can glide across 40 kilometers of trails immaculately groomed for cross-country skiing and snowshoeing including the 3.5 km lit trail for night skiing.

 With 12 downhill slopes you can really choose the trail that's right for you.
 Will it be the Newfie Bullet?
 The Rattler?
 Maybe a gentle glide down Easy Street better suits your mood.
 Either way, the lift lines are almost always short, giving you more time on the hills and less time wiping falling snow off your smartphone.